-- Click B7 and create a named range called IntroRateB. - 4.
-Click C6 and create a named range called NormRateM. - Click C7 and create a named range called IntroRateM. - 6.
+- 2. Click B6 and create a named range called NormRateB. - 3.
+Click B7 and create a named range called IntroRateB. - 4.
 Create a named range called Space for B10:B20.
-This is similar to creating a single cell named range except that you first select several cells. - 7.
-Create a named range called PayDue for D10:D20. - 8.
+This is similar to creating a single cell named range except that you first select several cells.

+- 5. Create a named range called PayDue for D10:D20. - 6.
 On the Formulas tab, in the Defined Names group, click Name Manager.
 You will see listed the named ranges you just created.